raneric/ingedata-dev-test/README.md

 - We value quality over quantity

 ## Questions
-If you have any questions about the requirements, please create an issue in this repository, and we'll respond as soon as possible.
+If you have any questions about the requirements, please contact your HR at Ingedata.

 Good luck!